JamesRexMiller4/Dog-Party/README.md

 # Dog Party 2.0 Project (Duration: 1 week)

-## HTML-DOM
 This was the week 1 solo project for Turing School of Software and Design's 1908 Front End Engineering cohort.
 We were tasked with replicating a provided comp, and providing some additional functionality and responsiveness.
-Utilizing semantic html elements I divided the web page into a header, main, first and second half sections, with divs breaking those sections into further pieces, and finally a footer.

-Originally I sped through this without giving much thought about the layout, more so about being able to replicate the comp provided.
-I ended up going back and replacing the divs I used with sections.
-I was surprised to find how much I was able to remove while still executing the desired result.

 Here is the comp that was provided: